shipcod3/mazda_getInfo/README.md

 - Copy this repo to the root of your USB flash drive
 - Turn on your car (accessory mode) then insert the flash drive
 - Wait for like seconds and check your infotainment system

+# TODO
+- Planning to compile some plug and play usb to RCE for other cars soon